How to Apply for Housing

 PLEASE NOTE: Bookings CANNOT be reversed.
-Once the bed is confirmed the booking cannot be changed; students will have an opportunity to participate in Room Swap on June 28h if they prefer another space.
+Once the bed is confirmed the booking cannot be changed; students will have an opportunity to participate in Room Swap in June if they prefer another space.
 Students have five minutes to confirm the bed reservation.
 If the bed is not reserved before the "countdown timer" expires, the student must begin the process again.

 Understanding the Room Description